AriFordsham/GHCWiki/building/architecture/idiom/standard-targets.md

 Other standard targets such as `clean`, `install`, and so on use the same technique.
 There are pre-canned macros to define your "all" and "clean" targets, take a look in `rules/all-target.mk` and `rules/clean-target.mk`.

+These targets also work for the libraries, eg `make all_libraries/ghc-prim_dist-install`.
+This target is parsed as make `all` in `libraries/ghc-prim` for the `dist-install` build.
+Some libraries also have a `dist-boot` build.